vexparadox/Axilya/README.md

-# Axilya v0.7.2
+# Axilya v0.8.0

-A basic 2D game engine library written in C++.
-To see the initial production of this project see: https://github.com/vexparadox/axInitial
+A 2D Game Engine Library written in C++ by William Meaton.

+See the examples and wiki for a better idea of what's happening.

 ## Compiling